Tere Naal Love Ho Gaya

-Tere Naal Love Ho Gaya is jointly produced by Tips Industries and UTV Motion Pictures.
-It was based on Punjabi and Haryanavi culture.
-The film was released on 24 February 2012.
-It received positive response from critics and was declared a hit by Box Office India.
+Tere Naal Love Ho Gaya was theatrically released on 24 February 2012.
+It was successful at box office.
 The film was remade in Telugu in 2014 as Ra Ra...
 Krishnayya.

 Plot

 Mini is a young woman who lives off her father Bhatti's money and wealth.
 She hates the term "marriage."
 However, she is still being forced to get married by her father to Sunny, a man from a wealthy family who just wants access to Mini's Canadian Green Card.
 Viren is a hard-working simpleton who dreams of having his own travel agency with a fleet of cars for which he is painstakingly saving money.
 He works as a rickshaw driver for Bhatti and keeps his savings under the seat of his rickshaw.
 Bhatti sells off all his rickshaws one day – with Viren's savings of Rs.
 60,000 in one of them – and buys a new fleet of cars.
 Viren gets drunk to drown his sorrows over his lost money; in a drunken stupor, he ends up at Bhatti's doorstep demanding his money back, while Mini's engagement to Sunny is in progress.
-An argument ensues and Viren lays his hands on a pistol.
+An argument ensues, and Viren lays his hands on a pistol.
 Viren tells Bhatti that he is going to count to three or he is going to shoot him.
-Viren counts to three but misses because he was drunk.
+Viren counts to three but misses because he is drunk.

-Amidst the ensuing commotion, Mini seizes the opportunity of cancelling her marriage and forces Viren to kidnap her, making him drive them off in one of her father's new taxis.
+Amidst the commotion, Mini seizes the opportunity to cancel her marriage and forces Viren to kidnap her, making him drive off in one of her father's new taxis.
 The spunky Mini makes a deal with Viren that he will follow her instructions and will demand a ransom of Rs 1 million (10 lakh rupees) from her father.
-He can then have his Rs 60,000 that he lost and she will keep the rest as she does not want to go back home and get married.
-While the ransom letter is on the way to Bhatti, the couple enter into someone's empty home and try to make ends meet; in the process, they fall in love and are happy being with each other.
+He can then have his Rs 60,000 that he lost, and she will keep the rest as she does not want to go back home and get married.
+While the ransom letter is on the way to Bhatti, the two enter someone's empty home and try to make ends meet.
+In the process, they fall in love and are happy with each other.
 The story takes a twist when Sunny and Bhatti come to pay the ransom money but fool them and start firing, hoping to take Mini back.
 Suddenly, Mini and Viren are kidnapped by another person and taken away to the house of Chowdhary, a notorious kidnapping kingpin.